Binscatter Regressions

 \subsubsection{Main implementation details}

-The command \texttt{binsregtest} implements parametric specification testing in two ways.
-First, polynomial regression (parametric) specification testing is implemented directly via the option \texttt{polyreg(P)}, where the null hypothesis is $m(x,\btheta)=\theta_0+x\theta_1+\cdots+x^{P}\theta_P$ and $\btheta=(\theta_0,\theta_1,\dots,\theta_P)'$ is estimated by least squares regression.
-For other parametrizations of $m(x,\btheta)$, the command takes as input an auxiliary array/database (\texttt{dta} in Stata, or \texttt{csv} in \texttt{R}) via the option \texttt{testmodelparfit(\textit{filename})} containing the following columns/variables: grid of evaluation points in one column, and fitted values $m(x,\widehat{\btheta})$ (over the evaluation grid) for each parametric model considered in other columns/variables.
+The command \texttt{binstest} implements parametric specification testing in two ways.
+First, polynomial regression (parametric) specification testing is implemented directly via the option \texttt{testmodelpoly(P)}, where the null hypothesis is $m(x,\btheta)=\theta_0+x\theta_1+\cdots+x^{P}\theta_P$ and $\btheta=(\theta_0,\theta_1,\dots,\theta_P)'$ is estimated by least squares regression.
+For other parametrizations of $m(x,\btheta)$, the command takes as input an auxiliary array/database (\texttt{dta} in Stata, or data frame in \texttt{Python} and \texttt{R}) via the option \texttt{testmodelparfit({\it filename})} containing the following columns/variables: grid of evaluation points in one column, and fitted values $\eta^{(v)}(m(x,\widetilde{\btheta})+\bw'\widetilde{\bgamma})$ (over the evaluation grid) for each parametric model considered in other columns/variables.
 The ordering of these variables is arbitrary, but they have to follow a naming rule: the evaluation grid has the same name as the independent variable $x_i$, and the names of other variables storing fitted values take the form \texttt{binsreg\_fit*}.
-The binscatter (nonparametric) estimate used to construct the testing procedure is set by the options \texttt{testmodel(p,s)} and \texttt{deriv(v)}, and the partitioning/binning scheme selected.